Kentex slipper factory fire

-On May 13, 2015, a fire broke out at the Kentex manufacturing factory in Valenzuela, Metro Manila, Philippines.
-72 people were killed in the fire, making the incident the joint-second worst fire disaster in Philippine history alongside the Manor Hotel fire in 2001; only the Ozone Disco Club fire in 1996 had claimed more lives.
+On May 13, 2015, a fire broke out at the factory of Kentex Manufacturing Corporation in Valenzuela, Metro Manila, Philippines.
+72 people were killed in the fire, making the incident the second-worst fire disaster in Philippine history alongside the Manor Hotel fire in August 2001; only the Ozone Disco Club fire in March 1996 had more deaths.
 (Note: If terrorist attacks would be included, the 2004 bombing of MV SuperFerry 14 – which killed 116 people – would be the second-deadliest fire in Philippine history.)

 Fire

 Kentex is a small manufacturer of flip flops and other rubber shoes located in Valenzuela City, within Metro Manila, Philippines.
 It is one of many similar businesses serving the local market in a poor area of town.

 On May 13, 2015, a fire broke out when welding sparks ignited chemicals stored near the entrance of the Kentex factory.
 It is possible, although unconfirmed, that welding works was being carried out on the doors of one of the main entrances to the building.
 Thick, black smoke engulfed the building as rubber and chemicals burned.
 The fire spread quickly and few people escaped.
 Unable to leave, trapped workers retreated to the second floor and attempted to call relatives for help.

 It took five hours for the fire department to get the blaze under control.
 The fire left the building unstable, causing a delay in the retrieval of the dead while engineers secured the building.